krushnakant-iitb/angular-cs251/README.md

 ## About Page

-This page consist of a short description about the project This page also consist of a nice logo with the team members and their names with roll no Angular Bootstrap 4 was exclusively used here for the styling
+This page consist of a short description about the project This page also consist of a nice logo
+Angular Bootstrap 4 was exclusively used here for the styling